deb-intel/GramineTest/Documentation/quickstart.rst

 .. _quickstart_installation

-Install Gramine on Ubuntu
+Install Gramine from binaries
 ===========

-These instructions describe how to install Gramine on an Ubuntu operating system.
+These instructions describe how to install Gramine.

 .. highlight:: sh